259.23 Juvenile court, jurisdiction.

 (b) The date petitioner acquired physical custody of the child and from what person or agency;

 (c) The date of birth of the child, if known, and the state and county where born;

 (d) The name of the child's parents, if known, and the guardian if there be one;

 (e) The actual name of the child, if known, and any known aliases;

 (f) The name to be given the child if a change of name is desired;

 (g) The description and value of any real or personal property owned by the child;

 (h) That the petitioner desires that the relationship of parent and child be established between petitioner and the child, and that it is to the best interests of the child for the child to be adopted by the petitioner.

-In agency placements, the information required in clauses (d) and (e) shall not be required to be alleged in the petition but shall be transmitted to the court by the commissioner of human services or the agency.
+In agency placements, the information required in clauses (d) and (e) above shall not be required to be alleged in the petition but shall be transmitted to the court by the commissioner of human services.